 One of the City’s Largest Estates...

-Set on one of the largest private lots in the City, this extraordinary estate features a unique Neo Classical- style main residence with a double staircase leading to one of the most grand-scale rooms in San Francisco, a huge indoor swimming pool with retractable glass roof and stunning view of the Skyline, Bridge and City.
-Surrounded by extensive park-like grounds dotted with sculptures, classical lamp-posts, murals and other art pieces, this one-of-a-kind compound includes a separate three-unit building, cottage, and parking for up to 15 cars.
+Set on one of the largest private lots in the City, this extraordinary estate features a unique Neo-Classical-style main residence.
+A double staircase leads to one of the most grand-scale rooms in San Francisco, featuring a huge indoor swimming pool with a retractable glass roof!
+Stunning views of the skyline, twinkling Bay Bridge and city lights.
+Surrounded by extensive park-like grounds dotted with sculptures, classical lamp-posts, murals, and other art pieces.

-With it's colorful history and larger-than-life scale evocative of "Tales of the City" - the legendary long-running column turned into novels and a television mini-series, that captivated millions around the world over the decades as it portrayed an unforgettable era in the City's history - this is truly Quintessential San Francisco!
+With its colorful history and larger-than-life scale, the setting is evocative of "Tales of the City" - the long-running column turned into novels and a television mini-series that captivated millions from around the world.
+An unforgettable era in the City's history - this property is quintessential San Francisco!

 - Zoned as four condominium units, the property is configured as a separate estate-like residence, a garden cottage and a three-unit building

 - 4 car carport, plus multiple car parking in the driveway for up to 15 cars

 - 24,624 square foot lot as per City of San Francisco Tax Records

 - Main Residence of 5 bedrooms, 5 baths

 - The 3-unit building has two 2 bedrooms, 2 bath units, one 1 bedrooms plus loft and an in-law